sib-swiss/SPARQL_course/docs/music.md

 What does the * mean here?

 **Exercise:** Add the solo artists and album "nice" names to this query.
 Hide the IDs from the results.
-Reorder by artist - album
+Reorder the columns by artist - album

 ??? done "Answer"
     ```sparql